 (director: Shevaun Mizrahi; cinematographer: Shevaun Mizrahi; editors: Shevaun Mizrahi/Shelly Grizim; Runtime: 80; MPAA Rating: NR; producers: Shelly Grizim/Deniz Buga; Grasshopper Film; 2017-some French, English, Turkish with English subtitles when needed)

 The mostly colorful characters interviewed consist of foreigners, artists and elderly Casanovas.
-The residents share stories of their youth with the cinemaographer turned director, and show no bitterness despite some of their tales of woe.
+The residents share stories of their youth with the cinematographer turned director, and show no bitterness despite some of their tales of woe.
 The residents were known to the filmmaker for several years, as on her visits she volunteered to help out at the government-run facility.
 While dealing with life and death issues, the residents observe their site is under constant construction and use those images to wonder about their future.

-REVIEWED ON 10/12/2018 GRADE: A-
+REVIEWED ON 10/12/2018 GRADE: A- https://dennisschwartzreviews.com/